|KM Archive Home Site Guide I3Update Insights Resources K-Shop About Us Contact Us ::Our new (2011) KM website is kmknowledge.com ::|

 So, while the first strand of knowledge management is often about improving customer knowledge i.e. bringing knowledge from the outside-in, most organizations are already sitting on an unrealized goldmine of knowledge.
 A knowledge audit is therefore a good starting point for helping organisations exploit their knowledge inside-out.

 Note - This article was written specifically at the request of a publisher but due to a changes of ownership and personnel was never published.

 The ideas in this article are expanded in Chapter 1 of the book Capitalizing on Knowledge: From e-business to k-business (Butterworth-Heinemann 2001).
-See also the related (but different) article of the same title in I3 UPDATE No. 42 in our archive.
+See also the related (but different) article of the same title in I3 UPDATE No. 42.